christianreimer/DiffStream/readme.md

  'key': 314159}
 >>>
 ```
-When changs are made to the date, subsequent `DataMsg` update will only contain
+When changes are made to the data, subsequent `DataMsg` update will only contain
 the diff needed to sync the cached dicts.
 ```python
 >>> data['c']['c3'] = 'Maybe'